Reflections

 One is what we say and listen to each other.
 Something completely different is all that we expect from each other and thus fail to put into words.
 In dialogue, there are just two deviations, and they are so normal that we are led to believe that they are part of the communication.
 In other words, we think it has to be that way.

 When we go astray, dialogue is replaced by monologues.
 Both parties suddenly listen with less open mind and try to control both the conversation and each other’s behavior – albeit with widely differing behaviors.
 One way of dialogue covers an entire spectrum, from being a little too self-assured on behalf of the other to becoming completely dictatorial.
-Here, the sender thinks he is being clear, but evokes distaste, unwillingness, and retreats disguised as passive agreement instead of sincerely for the real thing.
-The second deviation of the dialogue covers from not taking a proper position in the present to focusing on defending, dodging and explaining oneself instead of performing.
-Here, the objection, protest or reluctance is not expressed clearly or shown openly – and therefore not perceived as a lack of acceptance.

 True dialogue creates increased value!